 - Play games together -- or create your own games.

 Give your child a chance to take on an active role when you try new things.
-This type of experience may help him learn new skills, think about a problem from another angle, and have more self-esteem.
+This type of experience may help them learn new skills, think about a problem from another angle, and have more self-esteem.

 Focus on Diet